App version: 0.1.0

 Can a Nonrecourse Loan Become a Recourse Loan?

-A nonrecourse loan in some cases may become a recourse loan.
+In some cases, a nonrecourse loan may become a recourse loan.
 One way this can happen is if the borrower and lender agree to a loan modification that changes the nonrecourse loan into a full recourse loan.As mentioned earlier, nonrecourse loans are collateralized financial lending products that restrict how a lender can respond if the borrower defaults on the loan.
-A full recourse loan, by comparison, is a financial lending product that doesn’t restrict how a lender can respond if the borrower defaults on the loan.
+A full recourse loan, by comparison, is a financial lending product that doesn’t restrict how a lender can respond if you default on the loan.
 Lenders can hold you personally liable, seize any pledged collateral, and seek a deficiency judgment against you if you default on a recourse debt.As mentioned above, a loan modification may convert a nonrecourse loan into a full recourse loan.
 A nonrecourse loan may also become a full recourse loan if the borrower defrauds the lender with misrepresentations or fraudulent activity.
 Bad behavior from a borrower may empower the lender to seize the borrower’s collateral and take further legal action seeking additional compensation in the event of default.The difference between secured vs. unsecured loans is the former includes a collateral requirement, whereas the latter does not.
 A nonrecourse loan is a collateralized loan product, while recourse loans can either be secured with collateral or unsecured.
 A loan modification can convert an unsecured recourse loan to a nonrecourse loan secured by an asset if the borrower and lender consent to the change.

 Is a Personal Loan a Nonrecourse Loan?

 An unsecured personal loan does not meet the nonrecourse loan definition, but a secured personal loan may qualify as a nonrecourse loan.
-A personal loan is a nonrecourse loan if it’s secured by collateral and features at least one nonrecourse provision.As mentioned earlier, a nonrecourse provision is text in a loan agreement that states or implies that the lender will not seek a deficiency judgment against the borrower in the event of default.
-A nonrecourse loan may permit the lender to seize a borrower’s collateral but generally prohibits the lender from taking any further action to cure a default.Here are some things to keep in mind:
+A personal loan is a nonrecourse loan if it’s secured by collateral and features at least one nonrecourse provision.A nonrecourse provision is language in a loan agreement that states or implies that the lender will not seek a deficiency judgment against the borrower in the event of default.
+A nonrecourse loan may permit the lender to seize a borrower’s collateral, but the financing agreement generally prohibits the lender from taking any further action to cure a default.Here are some things to keep in mind regarding personal loans:

 Nonrecourse Loan Laws